jonpalmisc/pmt/README.md

 # PMT: Pug Media Tool

-> Create PDF-based documents (and more) using Pug.

-PMT is a robust solution for creating PDF-based documents (and more) using Pug.
+PMT is a robust solution for creating PDF media with Pug.

 # Motivation